Never blow your own ad budget again.

 The old way

-Pacing is a daily babysitting job across every account, and the miss you notice is the one that already cost the client money.
+Pacing is a daily babysitting job across every platform, and the miss you notice is the one that already cost you money.

 The Monday overspend surprise

-A campaign ran hot over the weekend, blew the monthly budget by Wednesday, and nobody saw it until the client's finance team did.
+A campaign ran hot over the weekend, blew the monthly budget by Wednesday, and nobody saw it until the founder saw the card statement.

 The budget that sat idle

-A campaign underpaced all month, left half the budget unspent, and the client asked why the results were flat.
+A campaign underpaced all month, left half the budget unspent, and the flat results only made sense once finance flagged it at month end.

 The alerts you tuned out